zooniverse/front-end-monorepo/packages/lib-classifier/src/plugins/drawingTools/README.md

 - _label (string)_
 - _max (number = Infinity)_
 - _min (number = 0)_
-- _details (Array)_ An array of definitions for subtasks of this tool.
+- _details (array)_ An array of task definitions for this tool eg. a text task for a transcription line tool.
+Task definitions are in the same format as workflow task definitions and can be passed to Task models.
 - _tasks (Map)_ A map of Tasks for the subtasks of this tool.
 Automatically generated from `tool.details`.
 - _disabled (boolean)_ Read only.
 True if new marks cannot be created.
 - _isComplete (boolean)_ Read only.
 True if all required marks have been made and all required mark tasks have been annotated.